offensive-packaging/documentation/llvm-defaults/index.md

-   -MT <value>             Specify name of main file output in depfile -munaligned-access      Allow memory accesses to be unaligned (AArch32/AArch64 only) -munsafe-fp-atomics     Enable unsafe floating point atomic instructions (AMDGPU only) -MV                     Use NMake/Jom format for the depfile -mwavefrontsize64       Specify wavefront size 64 mode (AMDGPU only) -M                      Like -MD, but also implies -E and writes to stdout by default
+   -MT <value>             Specify name of main file output in depfile -munaligned-access      Allow memory accesses to be unaligned (AArch32/AArch64 only) -munsafe-fp-atomics     Enable unsafe floating point atomic instructions (AMDGPU only) -mvscale-max=<value>    Specify the vscale maximum.
+Defaults to the vector length agnostic value of "0".
+(AArch64 only) -mvscale-min=<value>    Specify the vscale minimum.
+Defaults to "1".
+(AArch64 only) -MV                     Use NMake/Jom format for the depfile -mwavefrontsize64       Specify wavefront size 64 mode (AMDGPU only) -M                      Like -MD, but also implies -E and writes to stdout by default